 The PARP inhibitors olaparib (Lynparza) and talazoparib (Talzenna) are used to treat metastatic breast cancers in some people who have BRCA1/2 gene mutations.
 These drugs are not used to treat breast cancers in people who don’t have BRCA1/2 gene mutations.

 Learn more about emerging areas in drug therapies for metastatic breast cancer.

 Genetic testing gives people the chance to learn if their breast cancer or family history of breast cancer is due to an inherited gene mutation.

 Most women who get breast cancer don’t have a BRCA1 or BRCA2 (BRCA1/2) inherited gene mutation.

-BRCA1/2 is only recommended for people with a high risk of having a BRCA1/2 inherited gene mutation (or other high-risk inherited gene mutation related to breast cancer), including those with :
+Genetic testing is only recommended for people with a high risk of having a BRCA1/2 inherited gene mutation (or other high-risk inherited gene mutation related to breast cancer), including those with :

-- A family member with a BRCA1/2 gene mutation (or other inherited gene mutation linked to breast cancer)
+- A family member with a BRCA1/2 inherited gene mutation (or other inherited gene mutation related to breast cancer)

 - A personal history of breast cancer at age 45 or younger

 - A personal history of triple negative breast cancer (breast cancer that is estrogen receptor-negative, progesterone receptor-negative and HER2-negative) diagnosed at age 60 or younger

 - Ashkenazi Jewish heritage and a personal history of breast cancer

 - A personal history of breast cancer at age 46-50 and a close family member (parent, sibling, child, grandparent, grandchild, uncle, aunt, nephew, niece or first cousin) diagnosed with breast cancer at any age

 - A personal history of breast cancer at any age and a close family member diagnosed with breast cancer at age 50 or younger

 - A personal history of breast cancer at age 51 or older and 2 or more close family members diagnosed with breast cancer or prostate cancer at any age

 - A family member (parent, sibling, child, grandparent, grandchild, uncle, aunt, nephew or niece) diagnosed with breast cancer at age 45 or younger

 - A personal or family history of ovarian cancer, pancreatic cancer, aggressive prostate cancer or metastatic prostate cancer

 - A personal or family history of male breast cancer